S-Labs21/DS_Playground/README.md

 # DS_Playground

-This repository contains notebooks for Data science practice.
+This repository contains notebooks for Data science study and practice.